Sanskrit: Phonological alternations, sandhi rules

 Sanskrit deploys extensive phonological alternations on different linguistic levels through sandhi rules (literally, the rules of "putting together, union, connection, alliance"), similar to the English alteration of "going to" as gonna.
 The Sanskrit language accepts such alterations within it, but offers formal rules for the sandhi of any two words next to each other in the same sentence or linking two sentences.
 The external sandhi rules state that similar short vowels coalesce into a single long vowel, while dissimilar vowels form glides or undergo diphthongization.
 Among the consonants, most external sandhi rules recommend regressive assimilation for clarity when they are voiced.
 These rules ordinarily apply at compound seams and morpheme boundaries.
 In Vedic Sanskrit, the external sandhi rules are more variable than in Classical Sanskrit.

-The internal sandhi rules are more intricate and account for the root and the canonical structure of the Sanskrit word.
-These rules anticipate what are now known as the Bartholomae's law and Grassmann's law.
-For example, states Jamison, the "voiceless, voiced, and voiced aspirated obstruents of a positional series regularly alternate with each other (p ≈ b ≈ bʰ; t ≈ d ≈ dʰ, etc.; note, however, c ≈ j ≈ h), such that, for example, a morpheme with an underlying voiced aspirate final may show alternants with all three stops under differing internal sandhi conditions".
-The velar series (k, g, gʰ) alternate with the palatal series (c, j, h), while the structural position of the palatal series is modified into a retroflex cluster when followed by dental.
-This rule creates two morphophonemically distinct series from a single palatal series.